steemdocs/steemdocs/docs/glossary/appbase.md

 ---
 title: AppBase
 description: AppBase enables many components of the Steem blockchain to become modular by creating additional non-consensus blockchains as dedicated plugins.
-It was released as a softfork](/glossary/softfork.md within HF19.
+It was released as a softfork within HF19.
 ---
 # AppBase